 In this article, I’ll explain the difference between diatonic chords and chromatic chords, and explore some cool, ear-bending harmonic choices that we can use in our own music.
 You may have stumbled across interesting sounding chord combinations already and been unaware of exactly why they worked well together, and some music theory can help better understand and use these chord combinations.
-If you haven’t already then check out my previous article on chord progressions.

 What are chromatic chords anyway?
 There are 12 possible note choices when composing, seven of those belong to the major scale (they are diatonic) and the 5 notes not in the scale are the chromatic, out-of-key notes.
 Here they are in the key of C: